This is a partial transcript from "On the Record," November 8, 2004, that has been edited for clarity.

 GRETA VAN SUSTEREN, HOST: Tonight, thousands of American and Iraqi soldiers are entering phase two of the storm on Fallujah, entering one of the most dangerous hours as we speak.

 SCOTT RUDDER, FOX NEWS MILITARY ANALYST: Hey, Greta, we're currently located in Fallujah with Task Force 22.
-As you said, I'm with the Big Red One attached with the 1st Marine Division within the Fallujah area of operations currently executing clearing operations with two of the three companies on the Iraqi Intervention Force executing detailed methodical clearing operations within the city.
+As you said, I'm with the Big Red One attached with the 1st Marine Division within the Fallujah area of operations currently executing clearing operations with two of the three companies on the Iraqi Intervention Force (search) executing detailed methodical clearing operations within the city.

 Earlier this morning we executed a breach with a mine clearing line charge in order to penetrate the city, in order to get the forces quickly into the northern part of the city.
 Again, out front of the city were several enemy or anti-Iraqi forces, obstacles that had been placed in order to slow us down or impede our movement before we actually entered the city.